Azure/azure-powershell/src/ConnectedNetwork/docs/New-AzConnectedNetworkVendorFunction.md

   - `[SshPublicKey <ISshPublicKey[]>]`: The list of SSH public keys used to authenticate with linux based VMs.
     - `[KeyData <String>]`: SSH public key certificate used to authenticate with the VM through ssh.
 The key needs to be at least 2048-bit and in ssh-rsa format.
 For creating ssh keys, see [Create SSH keys on Linux and Mac for Linux VMs in Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-mac-create-ssh-keys?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
     - `[Path <String>]`: Specifies the full path on the created VM where ssh public key is stored.
 If the file already exists, the specified key is appended to the file.
 Example: /home/user/.ssh/authorized_keys

-PARAMETER <IVendorNetworkFunction>: Vendor network function sub resource.
-  - `[NetworkFunctionVendorConfiguration <INetworkFunctionVendorConfiguration[]>]`: An array of network function vendor configurations.
-    - `[NetworkInterface <INetworkInterface[]>]`: The network interface configurations.
-      - `[IPConfiguration <INetworkInterfaceIPConfiguration[]>]`: A list of IP configurations of the network interface.
-        - `[DnsServer <String[]>]`: The list of DNS servers IP addresses.
-        - `[Gateway <String>]`: The value of the gateway.
-        - `[IPAddress <String>]`: The value of the IP address.
-        - `[IPAllocationMethod <IPAllocationMethod?>]`: IP address allocation method.
-        - `[IPVersion <IPVersion?>]`: IP address version.
-        - `[Subnet <String>]`: The value of the subnet.
-      - `[MacAddress <String>]`: The MAC address of the network interface.
-      - `[Name <String>]`: The name of the network interface.
-      - `[VMSwitchType <VMSwitchType?>]`: The type of the VM switch.
-    - `[OSProfileAdminUsername <String>]`: Specifies the name of the administrator account.    **Windows-only restriction:** Cannot end in "."    **Disallowed values:** "administrator", "admin", "user", "user1", "test", "user2", "test1", "user3", "admin1", "1", "123", "a", "actuser", "adm", "admin2", "aspnet", "backup", "console", "david", "guest", "john", "owner", "root", "server", "sql", "support", "support_388945a0", "sys", "test2", "test3", "user4", "user5".    **Minimum-length (Linux):** 1  character    **Max-length (Linux):** 64 characters    **Max-length (Windows):** 20 characters    <li> For root access to the Linux VM, see [Using root privileges on Linux virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-use-root-privileges?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) <li> For a list of built-in system users on Linux that should not be used in this field, see [Selecting User Names for Linux on Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-usernames?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
-    - `[OSProfileCustomData <String>]`: Specifies a base-64 encoded string of custom data.
-The base-64 encoded string is decoded to a binary array that is saved as a file on the virtual machine.
-The maximum length of the binary array is 65535 bytes.    **Note: Do not pass any secrets or passwords in customData property**    This property cannot be updated after the VM is created.    customData is passed to the VM to be saved as a file.
-For more information see [Custom Data on Azure VMs](https://azure.microsoft.com/en-us/blog/custom-data-and-cloud-init-on-windows-azure/)    For using cloud-init for your Linux VM, see [Using cloud-init to customize a Linux VM during creation](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-using-cloud-init?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json)
-    - `[OSProfileCustomDataRequired <Boolean?>]`: Indicates if custom data is required to deploy this role.
-    - `[RoleName <String>]`: The name of the vendor network function role.
-    - `[SshPublicKey <ISshPublicKey[]>]`: The list of SSH public keys used to authenticate with linux based VMs.
-      - `[KeyData <String>]`: SSH public key certificate used to authenticate with the VM through ssh.
-The key needs to be at least 2048-bit and in ssh-rsa format.
-For creating ssh keys, see [Create SSH keys on Linux and Mac for Linux VMs in Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-mac-create-ssh-keys?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
-      - `[Path <String>]`: Specifies the full path on the created VM where ssh public key is stored.
-If the file already exists, the specified key is appended to the file.
-Example: /home/user/.ssh/authorized_keys
-  - `[SystemDataCreatedAt <DateTime?>]`: The timestamp of resource creation (UTC).
-  - `[SystemDataCreatedBy <String>]`: The identity that created the resource.
-  - `[SystemDataCreatedByType <CreatedByType?>]`: The type of identity that created the resource.
-  - `[SystemDataLastModifiedAt <DateTime?>]`: The timestamp of resource last modification (UTC)
-  - `[SystemDataLastModifiedBy <String>]`: The identity that last modified the resource.
-  - `[SystemDataLastModifiedByType <CreatedByType?>]`: The type of identity that last modified the resource.
-  - `[VendorProvisioningState <VendorProvisioningState?>]`: The vendor controlled provisioning state of the vendor network function.

 ## RELATED LINKS